-- In another study by the journal of Neurological Sciences, researchers saw that not only do deep breathing techniques have positive impacts on mood and stress levels, but they also help with improvements in heart rate and salivary cortisol levels (27).
+- In another study in the journal of Neurological Sciences, researchers saw that not only do deep breathing techniques have positive impacts on mood and stress levels, but they also help with improvements in heart rate and salivary cortisol levels (27).

 - In the same year, the Frontiers in Human Neuroscience journal published a study where they stated that not only do people who practice deep breathing have increased attention lengths, but they also have significantly lower cortisol levels than those who do not (21).

 Contrary to what many people believe, alcohol is not a stimulant.
 It is, instead, a depressant with stimulating effects.
-In the same article by the Americans Psychological Association, since the pandemic started, more and more people – especially parents with younger children – have started turning to alcohol as a way to cope with stress (16).
+In the same article by the American Psychological Association, since the pandemic started, more and more people – especially parents with younger children – have started turning to alcohol as a way to cope with stress (16).